Jainil5/openai-career-advisor-app/README.md

 # CAREER ADVISING CHATBOT

 ### ABOUT:
-- Career advising chatbot that helps with career-related advice and suggestions.
+- Fine-tuned LLM for CAREER ADVISING.
 Developed using Open AI API.
+- Can be used by freshers to get top-notch briefs for their bright career start.
 ### SCREENSHOTS

 - HOME PAGE: